Sound certification of memory-bounded quantum computers: The two-qubit results

 which only holds if $\alpha=0$.
 By inserting $\alpha=\beta=t=0$ in \cref{app:eq:S_2_proof_semifinal} we get that $\Theta U_{a}\Theta^\dagger = S\otimes \openone,\;\Theta U_{b}\Theta^\dagger = \openone\otimes S$, which concludes the proof. \end{proof}

-Generalization of the above result to $n$-qubits is presented in \cref{app:n_qubits}.
-Next, we prove a result on self-testing of a $2$-qubit model with gates generating the Clifford group.
+The generalization of the above result to $n$-qubits is presented in \cref{app:n_qubits}.
+Next, we prove a result on the certification of a $2$-qubit model with gates generating the Clifford group.
 This result comes after, and partially builds on, \cref{res:C_hX}, which we present in the main text.